dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 and everything preceding the proposal becomes committed.
 Thus, only two network latencies are required to reach consensus on all the transactions that have accumulated in the DAG.

+Importantly,
-Both proposals and votes completely ignore the DAG structure, they are cast by injecting a single value (a view number) anywhere within the DAG.
+both proposals and votes completely ignore the DAG structure, they are cast by injecting a single value (a view number) anywhere within the DAG.
-Importantly, the DAG transport never waits for view numbers, it embeds in transmissions whatever latest value it was given.
+The DAG transport never waits for view numbers, it embeds in transmissions whatever latest value it was given.

 The post is organized as follows: